TCP/IP

 But there is still something more than just sending the question

-tcp session with the vrt webserver.
+first set up a tcp sessiontcp session with the vrt webserver.
 We

-can check this by starting a sniffer
+can check this by starting a sniffersniffer.

-You will see three tcp packets
+You will see three tcp packets before thehttp packet (which is also one

-sets up a session by first one
+tcp packet is sent. tcp sets up a session by first one

 send a packet asking to set up a session (SYN), on this